blondie7575/WeeGUI/Documentation.md

 ####WGViewFocus
 Focus is shifted to the currently selected view.
-This will highlight the view visually, as needed.
+This will highlight the view visually, as needed, and any affected views are redrawn as needed.

 <table width=100%><tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGViewFocus